Pakistani Spaza Shop Owner Joins Gumba Challenge on TikTok and Leaves Mzansi in Stitches

 Source: TikTok

 The Gumba Challenge, characterised by its energetic and gangster dance moves, has taken TikTok by storm.
 Originating from South Africa, the challenge quickly gained popularity, with users worldwide embracing its infectious energy.
-In the video, my friend is seen pulling off the trending dance challenge inside his electronics store.
+In the video, the guy is seen pulling off the trending dance challenge inside his electronics store.

 Gumba Challenge unites South Africans and the world